The MEB privacy statement informs you about which personal data we process and for which purpose(s).

 The statement is made up of different sections:

 - What personal data does the MEB process?

 - How does the MEB deal with your personal data?

-Personal data are information that relates directly to someone or information that can be traced to a person.
+Personal data is information that relates directly to someone or information that can be traced to a person.
 Examples of personal data are a home address, telephone number and email address.

 Special personal data

-Some personal data are especially sensitive because their processing can have a major impact on someone's life.
-Data relating to someone's race, religion or health are examples of special personal data.
-The law provides extra protection for these data.
-The personal data on children and criminal-law data are always extra sensitive and are therefore subject to extra protection.
+Some personal data is especially sensitive because its processing can have a major impact on someone's life.
+Data relating to someone's ethnicity, religion, political preference or health are examples of special personal data.
+The MEB processes the following special personal data: health data.

 You can find more information about personal data on the website of the Dutch Data Protection Authority.